Global Net Lease, Inc. (NYSE:GNL) Expected to Announce Earnings of $0.45 Per Share

-Wall Street brokerages predict that Global Net Lease, Inc. (NYSE:GNL) will announce $0.45 earnings per share for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have provided estimates for Global Net Lease’s earnings.
-The highest EPS estimate is $0.45 and the lowest is $0.44.
-Global Net Lease also reported earnings of $0.45 per share during the same quarter last year.
-The firm is expected to announce its next quarterly earnings report on Wednesday, February 23rd.
+Equities research analysts predict that Global Net Lease, Inc. (NYSE:GNL) will report $0.45 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Global Net Lease’s earnings, with the lowest EPS estimate coming in at $0.44 and the highest estimate coming in at $0.45.
+Global Net Lease also posted earnings per share of $0.45 during the same quarter last year.
+The business is expected to issue its next earnings results on Wednesday, February 23rd.

-According to Zacks, analysts expect that Global Net Lease will report full year earnings of $1.77 per share for the current financial year, with EPS estimates ranging from $1.76 to $1.77.
-For the next year, analysts anticipate that the firm will post earnings of $1.89 per share, with EPS estimates ranging from $1.83 to $1.95.
-Zacks’ earnings per share calculations are an average based on a survey of sell-side research firms that that provide coverage for Global Net Lease.
+On average, analysts expect that Global Net Lease will report full year earnings of $1.77 per share for the current financial year, with EPS estimates ranging from $1.76 to $1.77.
+For the next financial year, analysts anticipate that the company will post earnings of $1.89 per share, with EPS estimates ranging from $1.83 to $1.95.
+Zacks’ earnings per share averages are a mean average based on a survey of sell-side research firms that cover Global Net Lease.

-Global Net Lease (NYSE:GNL) last issued its quarterly earnings results on Thursday, November 4th.
-The financial services provider reported $0.02 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.41 by ($0.39).
-Global Net Lease had a return on equity of 0.35% and a net margin of 1.52%.
-During the same quarter last year, the firm posted $0.46 EPS.
+Global Net Lease (NYSE:GNL) last posted its earnings results on Thursday, November 4th.
+The financial services provider reported $0.02 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.41 by ($0.39).
+Global Net Lease had a net margin of 1.52% and a return on equity of 0.35%.
+During the same quarter last year, the firm earned $0.46 earnings per share.

-A number of institutional investors have recently made changes to their positions in the business.
-Amundi Pioneer Asset Management Inc. increased its holdings in shares of Global Net Lease by 8.0% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 37,189 shares of the financial services provider’s stock valued at $703,000 after purchasing an additional 2,758 shares in the last quarter.
-Envestnet Asset Management Inc. increased its holdings in shares of Global Net Lease by 6.1% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 52,122 shares of the financial services provider’s stock valued at $964,000 after purchasing an additional 3,014 shares in the last quarter.
-Teacher Retirement System of Texas increased its holdings in shares of Global Net Lease by 17.5% in the 2nd quarter.
-Teacher Retirement System of Texas now owns 11,766 shares of the financial services provider’s stock valued at $218,000 after purchasing an additional 1,752 shares in the last quarter.
-Citigroup Inc. increased its holdings in shares of Global Net Lease by 28.0% in the 2nd quarter.
-Citigroup Inc. now owns 162,010 shares of the financial services provider’s stock valued at $2,997,000 after purchasing an additional 35,392 shares in the last quarter.
-Finally, Principal Financial Group Inc. increased its holdings in shares of Global Net Lease by 7.7% in the 2nd quarter.
-Principal Financial Group Inc. now owns 670,739 shares of the financial services provider’s stock valued at $12,409,000 after purchasing an additional 48,221 shares in the last quarter.
-Institutional investors own 69.16% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+BlackRock Inc. raised its stake in Global Net Lease by 9.5% in the 2nd quarter.
+BlackRock Inc. now owns 17,883,309 shares of the financial services provider’s stock valued at $330,841,000 after purchasing an additional 1,558,373 shares during the last quarter.
+Millennium Management LLC raised its position in shares of Global Net Lease by 10,049.7% in the 3rd quarter.
+Millennium Management LLC now owns 1,045,722 shares of the financial services provider’s stock valued at $16,752,000 after purchasing an additional 1,035,419 shares in the last quarter.
+Invesco Ltd. raised its position in shares of Global Net Lease by 75.2% in the 2nd quarter.
+Invesco Ltd. now owns 1,911,443 shares of the financial services provider’s stock valued at $35,361,000 after purchasing an additional 820,163 shares in the last quarter.
+Marshall Wace LLP acquired a new stake in shares of Global Net Lease during the 3rd quarter valued at approximately $12,330,000.
+Finally, Vanguard Group Inc. grew its stake in Global Net Lease by 5.3% during the 2nd quarter.
+Vanguard Group Inc. now owns 15,077,091 shares of the financial services provider’s stock worth $278,926,000 after buying an additional 762,490 shares during the last quarter.
+69.16% of the stock is owned by institutional investors.

 The company also recently disclosed a quarterly dividend, which was paid on Tuesday, January 18th.
-Shareholders of record on Thursday, January 13th were given a dividend of $0.40 per share.
+Investors of record on Thursday, January 13th were given a $0.40 dividend.
 The ex-dividend date of this dividend was Wednesday, January 12th.
-This represents a $1.60 dividend on an annualized basis and a yield of 11.36%.
-Global Net Lease’s payout ratio is currently -571.41%.
+This represents a $1.60 dividend on an annualized basis and a yield of 11.42%.
+Global Net Lease’s dividend payout ratio (DPR) is -571.41%.

 Global Net Lease, Inc engages in the as a real estate investment services.
 It is focused on acquiring a diversified global portfolio of commercial properties, with an emphasis on sale-leaseback transactions involving single tenant, mission critical income producing net-leased assets across the U.S., Western, and Northern Europe.